-Japan’s ANA unveils new business and first cabins
+Japan’s ANA showcases new business cabin

-By Andy Hoskins, published 12/7/19
+By Andy Hoskins, published 12/7/19, updated 13/9/19

-ANA has collaborated with architect Kengo Kuma and British designers Acumen to create the products, both of which feature enclosed seating and privacy doors.
+ANA collaborated with architect Kengo Kuma and British designers Acumen to create the products, both of which feature enclosed seating and privacy doors.

 The airline says the new first class Suites are inspired by luxury Japanese hotels, with new features including privacy doors and 43-inch 4K screens.

-The two cabins will also feature new lighting, bedding in partnership with Nishikawa and a new dining service.
+The two cabins also feature new lighting, bedding in partnership with Nishikawa and a new dining service.

 Ian Dryburgh, Founder and CEO of Acumen, adds: “Our work focused on transforming the cabin experience by fusing the rich history and culture of Japan with modern design principles and technologies.

 “Together we have created a striking cabin that has elevated the ANA customer experience to its highest level across all classes.”

 The aircraft also features the airline’s new premium economy and economy seating that have recently been installed on ANA B787-10 aircraft.

 The redesigned B777s comprise eight first class seats, 64 business class seats, 24 premium economy seats and 116 economy seats.